 - An episode of Law & Order has a man being prosecuted for his son's murders after he seemed to have done this (which left said son rather twisted).
 The twist was that it was his grandma who corrupted him and the father was powerless to stop his mother.

 - Mentioned in Frasier; according to Bulldog, his first sexual experience was with a prostitute that his dad had hired for him.
 (He claims, "All I wanted was a bike.")

 - The Firefly episode "Jaynestown" dances back and forth between playing this straight and subverting it.
 Inara, the show's Hooker with a Heart of Gold, is hired by a rich snob to "make his son a man".
-The son has much more confidence afterwards, but this may well have as much to do with Inara's pep-talks before and after as with the actual sex.
+The son has much more confidence afterwards, but this may have had as much to do with Inara's pep talks before and after as with the actual sex.

 - Happened at least once in Key West, involving Jennifer Tilly's character and a teen so nervous that when asked if he brought protection he tells her he's already wearing it.
 He was fully clothed at the time.

 - The series Weeds has an uncle take his 12-year-old nephew to a massage parlor so he can get his first "happy ending".

 - In the third season of Damages, Leonard Winstone's father reminds him of the time he "broke him in" by taking him to a prostitute for his first time.